 - Encourage your small group leaders to text students a verse and simple challenge/ application/reflection point.

 - Send out video encouragement or daily tips for parents such as “make a daily schedule” and “express gratitude together.”

 - Consider daily digital hangouts or posts with themes like Fun Day Friday—share a fun fact.

 - Post different fun prayers, care, or share challenges on TikTok or other platforms to engage students.

-- If it’s possible in your area, connect with students individually/face to face somehow, like meeting up in a park for Frisbee golf or something with a few students.
+- Connect with students individually, like meeting up in a park for Frisbee golf.

 - Empower student leaders to create videos that encourage the group to share their faith.